Agenda

 • Ron Kendler, Counsel, White & Case LLP

-• Brooke Ringel, Partner, Kelly Drye LLP
+• Brooke Ringel, Partner, Kelley Drye LLP

 The Supreme Court’s June 2024 decision in Loper Bright Enterprises v.
 Raimondo, which overturned the long-standing precedent of Chevron v.
 NRDC, is recognized as one of the most important administrative law decisions in decades.
 In cases involving the interpretation of statutes, Loper Bright promises to remake the relationship between the Courts, Executive Branch agencies, and Congress.
 How will this impact the Court of International Trade’s practice?
 This engaging panel will place Loper Bright in the context of international trade law.
 Expect a lively discussion!